 Athlete Photo Gallery

-Northwesterner Jacqueline Wiles blasted onto the race scene early in the 2013 season in a big way.
-How big?
-She won the Nature Valley U.S. Alpine Championship downhill title at the U.S. Ski Team Speed Center at Copper Mountain.
-Now firmly on the U.S. Ski Team, she's looking to bump her fearless approach to skiing up to the World Cup level.
+Northwesterner Jackie Wiles blasted onto the race scene early in the 2013 season in a big way.
+She won the Nature Valley U.S. Alpine Championship downhill title at the U.S. Ski Team Speed Center hosted at Copper Mountain.
+She then won it again in 2014 and went to her first Olympics.
+Now firmly on the U.S. Ski Team, she's a full-fledged member of the women’s World Cup speed team and she’s constantly pushing everyone else with her natural talent and fearless ability to ski fast.

 OFF THE SNOW